Mexico - Country Commercial Guide

 eCommerce

-The COVID-19 pandemic has dramatically accelerated eCommerce adoption in Mexico.
-According to the Mexican Online Sales Association, the domestic eCommerce market was valued at USD 19.7 billion in 2021, representing a 27percent increase over 2020.
-There were 57.5 million Mexican eCommerce users in 2021, an 11 percent increase over 2020.
-Women represented the 51percent of Mexican eCommerce users in 2020.
-Experts predict that Mexico will have over 77.9 million eCommerce users by 2025 due to improvements in connectivity, enhanced financial inclusion, streamlined logistics, and increased digital literacy.
-Still some challenges remain, particularly labor informality rates, low financial inclusion and lack of connectivity.
+During the COVID-19 pandemic, Mexican eCommerce saw a dramatic acceleration.
+Although the market continues to grow, it is showing slightly lower growth rates.
+According to the Mexican Online Sales Association, the domestic eCommerce market was valued at USD 26.2 billion in 2022, representing a 23 percent increase over 2021.
+Mexico is positioned among the top five countries in the world in terms of eCommerce retail growth rate.
+There were 63 million Mexican eCommerce users in 2022, an increase of 5.5 million over 2021.
+Women represented 51 percent of Mexican eCommerce users in 2021.
+Experts predict that Mexico’s eCommerce market value will reach USD 70.4 billion by 2027 due to improvements in connectivity, enhanced financial inclusion, streamlined logistics, and increased digital literacy.
+Some challenges remain, particularly low financial inclusion, lack of connectivity, and labor informality rates, which represented almost 24 percent of the Mexican economy during 2022.

 Current eCommerce Market Trends

-In 2021, food delivery led online purchases, followed by fashion and electronics.
-Appliances and furniture purchases increased by 47 and 42 percent, respectively.
+In 2022, food and grocery delivery led online purchases, followed by fashion, medicines, and beauty and personal items.
+It is important to highlight the growth in first time buyers of auto parts and electronics, which grew by 51 and 45 percent, respectively, compared to 2021.
 Debit cards and personal credit cards continue to be the preferred methods of payment.
 However, many online retailers offer payment alternatives.
-Cash is an important method for verticals such as convenience stores, restaurants and pharmacies.
-The use of cryptocurrency for payments grew from 1 percent to 8 percent during 2021.
+Cash is an important method for verticals such as convenience stores, restaurants, and pharmacies.
+Installment purchases without a card gained relevance among buyers.
 An estimated 98 percent of online purchases are conducted through Smartphones.
+There is great interest in purchasing from business models that are linked to environmental issues and fair trade.
+According to the Mexican Association of Online Sales (AMVO), 60 percent of online buyers are interested in buying from places that offer ecological packaging and 35 percent have expressed interest in buying from agricultural and indigenous cooperatives.
 Products sold online are covered by Mexico’s Federal Copyright and Industrial Property Law.

 Domestic eCommerce (B2C)

-Mercado Libre is the preferred marketplace, followed by Amazon, Walmart, Liverpool and Coppel are also ranked top five in the country.
-Cross-Border eCommerce
+Mercado Libre is the preferred marketplace, followed by Amazon, Walmart, Liverpool and Chinese Shein.

-The Mexican Internet Association estimates that 50 percent of Mexican online shoppers purchase from international retailers, with 64 percent coming from U.S. sites.
-Purchases made on Latin American sites have increased in the past two years.
+The Mexican Internet Association estimates that 80 percent of Mexican online shoppers purchased from international retailers during 2022, versus 50 percent in 2021, with 49 percent of those purchases coming from U.S. sites, versus 64 percent in 2021.
+China follows with 34 percent.
 Mexico’s current de minimis level is USD 50, much lower than the de minimis of USD 800 in the United States.
 Goods valued from USD 50 to USD 117 are charged a 17 percent tasa global (overall rate) upon importation.
 Goods valued from USD 117 to USD 1,000 are charged 19 percent, and goods above USD 1,000 are charged 20 percent.

 Social Media and Digital Marketing